SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/proofpoint-on-demand.md

 - **Email security monitoring**.
 Monitor message traffic to detect and prevent spam, phishing, and other email-borne threats.
 - **Compliance monitoring**.
 Monitor email communications for compliance with internal policies and external regulations such as DLP, DMARC, etc.
 - **Incident investigation**.
 Quickly investigate potential security incidents by searching and analyzing email security and compliance data.
 This includes identifying the source of a security threat and the extent of its impact.
 - **User behavior monitoring**.
-Monitor behaviour related to email communication to identify potential insider threats or unauthorized access.
+Monitor behavior related to email communication to identify potential insider threats or unauthorized access.

 ## Log Types